jpdias/jpdias.github.io/_posts/2018-12-19-indoorsensing.md

 <img src="/images/indoorsensing/mozilla_iot_wordmark.png" style="width:200px; padding-left:8px" align="right">

-Before entering into the details of Web of Things [[7]](#wot), one must present its origin, the Internet-of-Things.
+Before entering into the details of Web of Things[^7], one must present its origin, the Internet-of-Things.
 The Internet-of-Things can be seen as the result of the interconnection via the Internet of computing devices embedded in everyday objects, enabling them to send and receive data.
 This paradigm-shift provoked a ripple effect transforming everyday objects into *smart* objects, thus being widespread in terms of domains of application.

 This paradigm-shift opened a window on new market opportunities that lead to several companies to create new products for these new markets, such as the smart-home.
-However, *despite utopian visions of seamless home automation, the smart home technology market, like every other, is **fragmented*** [[1]](#defrag)[[2]](#enemy).
+However, *despite utopian visions of seamless home automation, the smart home technology market, like every other, is **fragmented***[^1][^2].
 Several companies, institutions and other entities (including governmental ones) have been working on standards for assuring the interoperability and reducing the technological fragmentation of IoT.

-Web of Things, as part of the Internet-of-Things initiative, proposes the creation a decentralized Internet-of-Things by giving Things URLs on the web to make them linkable and discoverable, and defining a standard data model and APIs to make them interoperable [[4]](#projectthings).
+Web of Things, as part of the Internet-of-Things initiative, proposes the creation a decentralized Internet-of-Things by giving Things URLs on the web to make them linkable and discoverable, and defining a standard data model and APIs to make them interoperable[^4].

-Mozilla, as a defender of the mission of *"keeping the internet open and accessible to all"* and putting efforts on building a better Internet [[3]](#moz) has embraced the Web of Things initiative and created **Project Things** [[4]](#projectthings).
+Mozilla, as a defender of the mission of *"keeping the internet open and accessible to all"* and putting efforts on building a better Internet[^1] has embraced the Web of Things initiative and created **Project Things** [[4]](#projectthings).
 This project distinguishes itself from the other standardization initiatives due to the fact that it is built upon existing web standards such as HTTP, REST, JSON, WebSockets and TLS.

-**Project Things** [[4]](#projectthings) is an experimental framework of software and services from Mozilla for connecting "things" to the web and will consist of three main components:
+**Project Things**[^4] is an experimental framework of software and services from Mozilla for connecting "things" to the web and will consist of three main components:
 - Web Thing API: A common data model and API for the Web of Things.
 - Things Gateway: An implementation of a Web of Things gateway that leverages the Web Thing API.
 - Things Cloud: A collection of IoT cloud services.